 Private security agencies that incorporate former dirty war operatives and military personnel also represent rentrants of the dirty war apparatus.
 In Argentina, members of these agencies have been implicated in destabilization campaigns and in terrorist attacks.
 There are multiple private security agencies in Argentina, which operate beyond any constitutional control, employing some 90,000 persons.

 In sum, despite the positive transitions that have taken place in Latin America, forms of militarized politics have emerged that have impeded the expansion of political freedoms, undermined the functioning of democratic institutions, and intimidated civil society.
 As long as structural and ideological legacies of the national security states remain, democratization is at risk.
 New internal security missions for military forces strengthen the most anti-democratic sectors within them and endanger the rights of citizens to protest, to influence their governments, or to fight for social and conomic change.
 Legitimate opposition to the neoliberal model or to authoritarianism might again be identified as a threat to national security.
 The trends identified here pose threats to the struggles in the region for social justice and more inclusive forms of democracy.

-J. Patrice McSherry teaches political science at Long Island University-Brooklyn.
+ABOUT THE AUTHOR: J. Patrice McSherry teaches political science at Long Island University-Brooklyn.
 She is author of Incomplete Transition: Military Power and Democracy in Argentina (St. Matin’s Press, 1997).
 This article is based on research conducted in the summer of 1998 thanks to a grant from LIU-Brooklyn.

-1."A National Security Strategy of Engagement and Enlargement" (Washington: General Publishing Office, 1995): p, 5, quoted in Robert H. Dorff, "Democratization and Failed States The Challenge of Ungovernability," Parameters (Washington: U.S. Army War College, Summer 19
+NOTES: 1."A National Security Strategy of Engagement and Enlargement" (Washington: General Publishing Office, 1995): p, 5, quoted in Robert H. Dorff, "Democratization and Failed States The Challenge of Ungovernability," Parameters (Washington: U.S. Army War College, Summer 19